MaxiDonkey/SynkFlowAI/README.md

 ## License

 Distributed under the MIT License.
-See the `LICENSE` file for details.
+Refer to the [MIT LICENSE](https://choosealicense.com/licenses/mit/) file for details.

 <br>